Contribution Templates

 Tip: Do not place an input formula in a column that contains row headers, or in a row that contains column headers.

-4. Configure the properties of the input range, as follows:
+4. Configure the properties of the input range:

 • Location — The cell that contains the input formula.
 The Location cell displays the Data Model Name.